 The Enact Human Rights and Business Practice Group (HRBPG) helps clients with human rights advisory, training, and customised support.
-We recognise that our clients’ needs are different and aim to find solutions to match each client, developing both standardised, road-tested approaches and pioneering strategies.
+We recognise that our clients’ needs are different and aim to find solutions to match each client.
 With over a decade of experience in helping companies across the world develop their human rights initiatives, our team has the knowledge and skills necessary to propel progress.
 Launched in 2015, the mission of the HRBPG is to help companies on the global market understand and manage their impacts on people effectively.
 We know that companies operate under complex circumstances in a volatile world.
 We have expertise in human rights and business management understand the interlinkages between the two.

 Our global team of experts & network

 Our strength lies in the unique interdisciplinary team of experts across the globe.
 We have a clearly defined approach for management of human rights.
 At the same time, we are not committed to any particular system or process and we do not sell a one-size fits all package solutions.
 Our focus is to provide tailored support to the client on improving their human rights performance – their impact on people.
 Besides Enact’s core team of human rights experts in Sweden, Denmark, the Netherlands and China, we have an extensive network of associates and human rights experts in Europe, Africa, Asia, South America and North America.
 Through our core team and global network, we are able to offer a wide range of services across the world.

 Why human rights matters